Insider Guide: Best of London

 Tables are arranged in neat, tiered rows around a sunken stage, with luminous red lamps dotted around the dim room.

-Seats are priced according to the view and act, and start at £24.
+Seats, priced according to the view and act, start at £24.

 Cocktails are very much a club asset.
 Unfortunately they've stopped serving The Ellington, apparently a favorite of the Duke himself, but the choice is plentiful.